linto-ai/linto-platform-overwatch/doc/api/auth/local.md

 # Local
-This module lets you authenticate using a username and password.
-Local authentication is based on JWTs (Json Web Tokens)
+Authentication module using an username and password.
+This authentication method is based on JWTs (Json Web Tokens)

 ## Login
-Used to collect a Token and the mqtt information for a registered User.
+Used to collect information when authentication is successful (authentication Token, refresh Token and mqtt information of the current stack).

 **URL** : `/:LINTO_STACK_OVERWATCH_BASE_PATH/local/login/`